ChemTalk

 • Water in its solid form floats instead of sinking when sitting in liquid water.
 This is different from most other solids.

-• The boiling point and freezing point can differ depending on how much salt is in water.
+• The boiling point and freezing point can differ depending on how much salt is in the water.

 • At higher altitudes, the boiling point of water is lower.